Gabrielle Jacobs: Relationship with Chris Warner

 The character of Gabrielle was originally written into the show as a potential love interest for long serving character Chris Warner.
 The two were referred to as "Spock and Kirk" by a writer of the show, referencing the famous Star Trek characters.
 While Chris was involved with Libby Jeffries, he and Gabrielle started to share a lot of scenes together on screen, with Chris being one of the only characters to accept Gabrielle's aspergers.
 Chris eventually fell in love with Gabrielle and admitted this at his farewell party in front of Libby.
 After arriving back in New Zealand he dumps Libby for Gabrielle, though she is at first hesitant, worried she has hurt Libby.
 The two eventually get together and settle down, with Chris thinking Gabrielle is 'the one'.
 Producer Steven Zanoski liked the partnership but noted flaws, stating; "Chris has always gone out with glamorous women in the past and now he's found someone who challenges his mind, it helps that she is gorgeous as well.
 Chris is slowly trying to change Gabrielle, but whether she wants to be changed is another story."
 Gabrielle soon grows sick of Chris patronizing her and dumps him shortly before leaving the country.
 Upon her return in April 2011, Gabrielle struggles not to be jealous of Chris moving on with Rachel McKenna and later states she is still in love with Chris.
 Le Brun enjoyed the pairing of Gabrielle and Chris, stating; "There was a nice dynamic between them because Chris is so used to being the top gun in everything.
 For once, someone could challenge him to do things he hadn't done before such as playing mental chess.
 I think it was that sort of thing that put him on the back foot and why he had his heart broken."
 After he tries to warn Shane Tucker off Gabrielle for her best interests, Gabrielle lashes out at him for prying into her business.
-In December Gabrielle realizes she is in love with Chris again after she witnesses him dressing as Santa for child cancer patients.
+In December Gabrielle realises she is in love with Chris again after she witnesses him dressing as Santa for child cancer patients.
 Chris admits his love as well and the two start an affair in the Christmas cliffhanger.